FlowTS: Time Series Generation via Rectified Flow: Experiments

-After validating FM-TS on unconditional time series \mbox{generation}, we further assessed its \mbox{generalizability} for \mbox{conditional} time series generation.
-Instead of retraining the model, we employed the specialized inference algorithm, detailed in Algorithm~\ref{alg:fm-ts-conditional-generation}, to incorporate observed information into inference for conditional setting.
-As stated in Section~\ref{sec:problem_statement}, conditional time series generation includes two primary tasks: forecasting and imputation.
-To demonstrate the effectiveness of FM-TS, following the practice in ~\citep{alcaraz2022diffusion} and ~\citep{tashiro2021csdi}, we benchmarked it on Solar and Mujoco datasets.
+\textbf{Conditional Sampling} After validating \textsc{FlowTS} on unconditional time series generation, we further assessed its generalizability for conditional time series generation.
+Without retraining the model, we utilized a specialized inference algorithm (Algorithm~\ref{alg:condition}) to incorporate observed information during inference.
+As outlined in Section~\ref{sec:problem_statement}, conditional time series generation involves two key tasks: forecasting and imputation.
+To demonstrate the effectiveness of \textsc{FlowTS}, we benchmarked it on the \textit{Solar} and \textit{Mujoco} datasets, following the practices in~\citep{alcaraz2022diffusion} and~\citep{tashiro2021csdi}.

-Table~\ref{tab:combined_results} presents the forecasting performance on the Solar dataset.
-Given a sequence length of 168, FM-TS achieved a superior mean-squared-error of 2.18e2 when predicting the next 24 time points, significantly outperforming the second-best model, Diffusion-TS, which scored 3.75e2.
-This highlights the substantial improvement in prediction accuracy and sequence alignment with FM-TS in forecasting.
-In Fig.~\ref{solar_demo}, we presented an example of the forecasting results by FM-TS and target, where FM-TS successfully captures the incoming peak region in the future time series.
+\textit{(i)} \textbf{Forecasting:} Table~\ref{tab:combined_results} summarizes the forecasting performance on the Solar dataset.
+With a sequence length of 168, \textsc{FlowTS} achieved a MSE of 213 for the next 24 time points, significantly outperforming Diffusion-TS (375).
+This demonstrates the superior prediction accuracy and sequence alignment of \textsc{FlowTS}.
+Figure~\ref{solar_demo} further illustrates the forecasting results, showing how \textsc{FlowTS} effectively captures the incoming peak in the future time series.

-Additionally, we evaluated FM-TS on the imputation task (following setting of ~\citep{alcaraz2022diffusionbased}) using the MuJoCo dataset in Table~\ref{tab:combined_results}, where it consistently outperformed other methods under varying missing data ratios.
-Despite most competing methods being specifically designed for conditional time series generation, FM-TS demonstrated superior performance across multiple scenarios.
-The Mean Squared Error (MSE) for missing rate 70\% condition has decreased from 0.00027 of Diffusion-TS to 0.00007, representing a substantial 74.1\% reduction.
+\textit{(ii)} \textbf{Imputation:} We further evaluated \textsc{FlowTS} on the imputation task using the MuJoCo dataset (Table~\ref{tab:combined_results}), following the setup in~\citep{alcaraz2022diffusionbased}.
+Despite most competing methods being tailored for conditional time series generation, \textsc{FlowTS} consistently outperformed them under varying missing data ratios.
+Notably, for a 70\% missing rate, it achieved a Mean Squared Error (MSE) of 0.00007, a 74.1\% reduction compared to Diffusion-TS (0.00027), highlighting its superior imputation performance.